petuum/adaptdl/docs/README.rst

 Efficient distributed training requires careful selection of the batch size and learning rate, which can be tricky to find manually.
 AdaptDL offers automatic batch size and learning rate scaling, which enables efficient distributed training without requiring manual effort.
+To achieve this, AdaptDL measures the system performance and `gradient noise scale <https://arxiv.org/pdf/1812.06162.pdf>`_ during training, and adaptively selects the most efficient batch size and learning rate.

 .. image:: _static/img/autobsz-performance.png
   :align: center